hgcl/clara-le/pages/posts/13-holiday-at-home.md

 ### To make a sourdough pizza

 Robin and I decided that this past week was going to be _Pizza Week_.
 We tried lots of good pizzas, made some pizza-related powerpoints and also learned to make our own with Andrew Janjigian's [sourdough recipe](https://wordloaf.substack.com/p/sourdough-thin-crust-pizza-dough)[^2].
-The result was delicious but it could definitely be improved—even with our tiny microwave oven.
+The result was delicious but it could definitely be improved — even with our tiny microwave oven.

 [^1]: Like that night I couldn't sleep and coded until 1am.
-[^2]: Janjigian is one of these “cooking creators” who don't just give you a flat recipe—but also the story or science behind it.
+[^2]: Janjigian is one of these “cooking creators” who don't just give you a flat recipe — but also the story or science behind it.
 I just love these new cooking channels and blogs that go further than necessary.